 Flexible Spending Account

 This plan administered by The 125Company has several parts including: medical flexible spending account, a dependent care spending account, transportation, and parking spending accounts.
 Participation in these plans allows you to pay for certain eligible expenses with pre-tax dollars and can offer significant savings.
 You may participate in all plans upon date of hire, but benefits may not be available until the following month, depending on your start date.
 NY employees are also able to utilize the transportation savings account for NY area transportation needs.
-Flexible Spending amounts are set by law; $250 per month for parking and transit in New York City, $250 per month for parking and $130 per month for transit in Washington, DC.
+Flexible Spending amounts are set by law; $260 per month for parking and $260 per month for transit.

 Retirement Savings Plan – 403(b)

-Employees may open an account with VOYA Retirement Plans immediately upon hire and begin making pre-tax contributions from your pay beginning the first pay period following the date of hire.
-Americans for the Arts will make contributions on your behalf beginning the first pay period of the month following the date of hire, if you are enrolled in the plan.
+Employees are automatically enrolled with a 2% pre-tax payroll deduction in the retirement plan, Principal Financial.
+While everyone is automatically enrolled, all staff have the option to change their contribution amount and/or opt-out from the plan.
+Americans for the Arts will make matching contributions on your behalf beginning the first pay period of the month following the date of hire, if you are enrolled in the plan.
 The employer contribution percentage and vesting will follow the established schedule, but is subject to change.
 You are able to select your investment options from the available choices within the plan.

 Life Insurance/Accidental Death & Dismemberment Insurance